Tigers vs. Padres Player Props Betting Odds

-Bookmakers have listed player props for Juan Soto and others when the San Diego Padres visit the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.
+You can wager on player prop bet odds for Juan Soto, Spencer Torkelson and others on the San Diego Padres and Detroit Tigers prior to their matchup at 12:05 PM ET on Sunday at Comerica Park.

 Bet on this matchup or its props with BetMGM!